microsoft/qlib/docs/component/rl.rst

 EnvWrapper
 ------------
 EnvWrapper is the complete capsulation of the simulated environment.
-It receives actions from outside (policy / strategy / agent), simulates the changes of the market, and then replies rewards and updated states, thus forming an interaction loop.
+It receives actions from outside (policy / strategy / agent), simulates the changes in the market, and then replies rewards and updated states, thus forming an interaction loop.

 In QlibRL, EnvWrapper is a subclass of gym.Env, so it implements all necessary interfaces of gym.Env.
 Any classes or pipelines that accept gym.Env should also accept EnvWrapper.
 Developers do not need to implement their own EnvWrapper to build their own environment.
 Instead, they only need to implement 4 components of the EnvWrapper: